 at The Golden Lamb

 Do the dead speak, after the living eat?
 Join us for a spooky evening of ghostly tales, fine dining, and paranormal theatre.
 The event begins at 6pm with a cash bar, followed by a "ghost tour" of The Golden Lamb hosted by local historian John Zimkus.
 Attendees then retire to the Presidents Room for a delicious dinner.
 The evening concludes with demonstrations by Brahm Corstanje (a.k.a., The Haunted One) of paranormal and other spirit phenomena involving artifacts from one of England's most notorious asylums.
-Seating is limited.
-Check back in the next several days for details on reservations.
+Seating is limited. $50/person.

 Keeping Live Theatre Alive in Lebanon